holguinj/puppet-docs/source/background/ssl/certificates_pki.markdown

 >
 > * **Subvert the CA's owner.** If you can coerce or manipulate the person or organization behind the CA, you can easily obtain fraudulent certificates that are indistinguishable from legitimate ones.
 These can be used to impersonate other participants in a man-in-the-middle attack, or to provide legitimacy for some other shenanigans.
 The only way for other participants to recover is to burn that CA permanently, which will have hugely disruptive effects; any participants with certificates from that CA will need to become re-certified under a new CA.
 > * **Subvert the CA's credentials.** If you can steal the CA's private key or get temporary access to it, you can issue your own forged certificates and do basically the same thing as above.
 Since the CA won't know about these certificates, you may end up with duplicated serial numbers, but these are only a problem if someone who has seen your forged certs in the wild can correlate them with the set of all legit certificates.
 (Basically: if the CA gets wind of it, the gig is up.)
 Duped serial numbers can also make it difficult for the CA to effectively revoke your forged certs.
 The only way for other participants to recover is to stop trusting that CA's certificate permanently and either replace it or stop trusting the entity behind the CA. All existing participants will need to be re-certified with the new CA credentials.
 > * **Trick the CA.** If the CA is lax in its background checks, a rogue participant may submit fraudulent metadata (for example, using the name of an organization they don't actually represent) and have it signed into a legit certificate.
-This may allow them to impersonate other actors.
+This may allow them to impersonate other actors or exercise permissions they shouldn't have.
 To recover, the CA must revoke that certificate and all participants must be using good CRL hygiene when validating certificates.
 >     * (A fun example was Puppet's [CVE-2011-3872](http://puppetlabs.com/security/cve/cve-2011-3872), where the CA could be configured to trick _itself_ into silently adding forged metadata to agent certs.)
 > * **Subvert participants' credentials.** If you can get access to a participant's private key, you can impersonate them at will.
 To recover, the CA will need to revoke their certificate and they will need to get re-certified.
 > * **Subvert a participant's list of trusted CAs.** If you can insert an evil CA certificate into a user's collection of CA certs, they will often trust certificates issued by that rogue CA. (This could be done by, e.g., redirecting a user to a doctored browser executable with bogus root CAs inserted.
 It could also be done with a trojan or other means of partial control over the user's computer.)
 To recover, the user would need to be keeping track of their trusted CAs, and would need to remove the evil one and patch whatever vulnerability allowed it to be placed there.